klduval/CutNRun_2021/README.md

 # CutNRun_2021
-scripts from "High resolution profiling of chromatin states during zebrafish gastrulation using CUT&amp;RUN and CUT&amp;TAG"
+Scripts from "High resolution profiling of chromatin states during zebrafish gastrulation using CUT&RUN and CUT&TAG"

+Feel free to email me at kduval@uga.edu with any questions